Secondary Education in Mathematics and Science (SEMS)

 SEMS 240 CLASSROOMS INTERACTIONS (3)

 Centered around a close examination of the interplay between teachers, students, and content, and how such interactions enable students to develop deep conceptual understanding, students design and implement instructional activities informed by their understanding of knowing and learning mathematics and science.
 Focus is given to building awareness and understanding of equity issues and their effects on learning and developing strategies for teaching students of diverse backgrounds equitably.
-Prerequisites: SEMS 120 or SEMS 130; SEMS 230 (may be taken concurrently).
+Prerequisites: SEMS 120 or SEMS 130; SEMS 230 (may be taken concurrently) or SCED 305 (may be taken concurrently).

 SEMS 250 PERSPECTIVES IN SCIENCE AND MATHEMATICS (3)

 Explores a selection of topics and episodes in the history of science and mathematics.
 Illustrates how knowledge has often emerged through torturous struggles against obstinate resistance and within cultural, religious, and social structures.
 Students are brought to understand that science and mathematics are not merely bodies of facts, theories, and techniques; they involve diverse processes by which they are continually generated and formulated.
 Prerequisites: MATH 115 or higher, or qualifying score on Math Placement exam.
 Core: Arts & Humanities.

 SEMS 370 PROJECT-BASED INSTRUCTION (3)

 Course has three essential components: a theory-driven perspective about how people learn and how project-based instruction may be among our most informed classroom learning environments; a technological component that will assist students in developing their own project-based unit; a field experience of observation and teaching of well-implemented project-based instruction in local schools.
-Prerequisites: SEMS 240 and permission of Towson UTeach.
+Prerequisites: SEMS 240 and admission to Towson UTeach Program.